dantleech/blog/source/_posts/2018-07-12-malmefjorden-foldfjorden.md

 of them have been running regularly, I have had issues with some that required me to wait for so many hours, and of course they cost money.

-On the final stretch it was very quiet - other than the episodic mass of traffic from the ferry.
+On the final stretch it was very quiet - other than the periodic batch of traffic from the ferry.
 A racing cyclist pulled up next to me, he was an older man (probably retired) and we had a chat for around 10 to 15 minutes, the normal stuff, where I'm from, where I'm going, where I'm _eventually_ going,